lemunozm/message-io/docs/basic_concepts.md

 # Basic concepts
 The main `message-io` entity is the **node**.
-It is in charge of managing the different connections, performing actions over them and offering the events comming from the network or by the own node (called signals).
+It is in charge of managing the different connections, performing actions over them and offering the events coming from the network or by the own node (called signals).

 <p align="center">
   <img src="https://docs.google.com/drawings/d/e/2PACX-1vQxs3w6bgIL1Qq600Q0IopWiKvvlKdj9KC7rUuF9Der6sN2UtzYrmn81DPEbRNFmBlEkE1qvDGxwc75/pub?w=890&h=617"/>